DarthPapalo666/ResourceDatabases/README.md

  - Use ***categories*** to organize the resources inside each collection.
  - Use ***expressions*** for more complex filtering and organization.
  - Access your resources at ***runtime*** using the multiple Database methods.

+## Wiki 📚
+Check the [wiki](https://github.com/DarthPapalo666/ResourceDatabases/wiki) for the full plugin documentation.